 It is combination of one more more IA designs.
 Hybrid designs have several advantages over websites that offer only the more orthodox matrix or tunnel design.
 It allows the users to break free from lock-step sequence of pages found in a tunnel design.

-IA models information not relationships.
-Many of the artefacts of IA creation is based on sitemaps, navigations systems, taxonomies and information model are based on the assumptions that a single way of organisation can suit all users.
-One IA to rule them all.
-For example, Google’s page rank algorithm was based on folksonomy, compared to Yahoo Directory information architecture model which ultimately become obsolete.
+AI models information, not relationships.
+Many artifacts of AI creation, such as sitemaps, navigation systems, taxonomies, and information models, are based on the assumption that a single way of organizing information can suit all users.
+This "one IA to rule them all" approach has been challenged by the rise of alternative models.
+For example, Google's PageRank algorithm was based on folksonomy, while Yahoo Directory's information architecture model has ultimately become obsolete.

 Rivals: Interaction Design raised a campaign against IA.

 - “Bates’s seminal paper, “The Design of Browsing and Berry-picking Techniques for the Online Search Interface” in Online Review, vol.13, no.5, 1989, is required reading for every information architect.
 See http://www.gseis.ucla.edu/faculty/bates/berrypicking.html.”

 - “For more on contextual inquiry, read Beyer and Holtzblatt’s Contextual Design: Defining Customer-Centered Systems (Burlington, MA: Morgan Kaufmann, 1997).”